projik/videojs-markers/README.md

     });

 ## History
+- 0.5.1
+   - add option to manually set the video duration
 - 0.5.0
    - add 'onMarkerClick' callback handler.
 When this returns false, the default behavior of seeking to the marker time will be prevented.
    - add new 'getMarkers' API